whamtet/chrome-webscraping-toolkit/README.md

 ## Gotchas

 Modern websites sometimes include a http header called Content Security Policy (CSP) that blocks cljs-server.
-Check the Block CSP checkbox and refresh your page.
+Check the Block CSP checkbox in Clojurescript Repl and refresh your page.

 Enable the following flags on chrome [#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost).